parveen1112/travelcomfy/README.md

 ## assets folder contains the Client side and static files.
     images - All the images
-    js Contains the JS and JS libs bower is used to install the library
+    js  - Contains the JS and JS libs styles - Contains all the less files

+    bower is used to install the library
     RequireJS is used for Module Loading